raybellwaves/ECMWF_copernicus_data/README.md

 # ECMWF_copernicus_data
-Scripts to download and manipulate data obtained from ECMWF for a specific project
+Scripts to download and manipulate data obtained from ECMWF for a specific project DO NOT DELETE ANY DATA ALONG THE WAY even though you may have multiple copies e.g. grib file and a NetCDF files.

 1. Download raw grib files: get_data_grib.ksh
 2. Convert the grib files to NetCDF: convert_grib.ksh